mkhanal1/aws-remediation/Readme.md

    > * _Prerequisites for Multiple account mode_

-      [ ] A new cross account role must be created in sub accounts for the base account [ ] The role must have similar permissions as the one assigned to the role associated with lambda of base account [ ] Input that role in input parameters of Cloudformation template
+     - [ ] A new cross account role must be created in sub accounts for the base account.
+     - [ ] The role must have similar permissions as the one assigned to the role associated with lambda of base account.
+     - [ ] Input that role in input parameters of Cloudformation template.

    > * _How does multi account mode works?_